fuleisustech/MPI2D/README.md

 # MPI2D
-This is a seismic data inversion package for multiscale phase inversion.
+This is a seismic data inversion package for multiscale phase inversion (MPI).
 You may need intel compiler.

 # step 1: compile codes
 cd to src/, modify Line 4 according to the location of MPI2D in Makefile.config